emmanuelarayedupin/BreastCancerDataAnalysis/README.md

 The correlation between Total Breast Samples and Positive Breast Cancers is calculated using Pearson correlation.

 **Results:**
-- Correlation: `value`
+- Correlation: `0.98`
-- P-value: `value`
+- P-value: `0.01`

+**Conclusion:**

-The results indicate the strength and significance of the relationship between the total breast samples and positive breast cancer cases.
+- Overall, these results suggest a strong and statistically significant relationship between the total breast samples collected and the number of positive breast cancer cases.
+This could imply that increased screening or sampling may lead to higher detection rates of positive cases, which may be a point of interest for further research or public health discussions.

 ## Visualizations